Talvish/Tales/README.md

 ----------------

 I started building this framework in early 2011 because a) I hadn’t used Java in nearly 10 years and wanted to re-familiarize myself and b) when I looked at other frameworks I found they were lacking in some areas I felt strongly about (e.g. versioned contracts).

-While most of what you see here was written in 2011 and 2012, I continue to make updates.